 AN: I just had this story transfered from another account, so I apologize if some things got lost on the way.
-I was LadyLore56, if people remember me better by that name.

 This story takes place close to the beginning, starting the day after "Home for You" and after the first part of "Show You a Thing or Two" when he learns "hello" and "boy".
 I wrote this story generally in two-chapter chunks, where every two chapters, it jumps a week or so into the future and rotates around a different character and their relationship with Edgar.
-I basically started writing this story because I believed the show - as wonderful as it was, and as much as I loved it - didn't have enough character development, in the first act particularly.
+I initially started writing this story because I believed the show - as wonderful as it was, and as much as I loved it - didn't have enough character development, in the first act particularly.
 I felt cheated out of Edgar and Shelley's relationship, Dr. Parker suddenly hating Edgar felt so random, and Meredith, as much as I love her, had so much room to show her inner dark past of her and just didn't as much as I would have liked her to.
 So I did what the creators didn't have time to do, and made my own version of how everyone's relationships with each other unfolded over the time that Edgar was there.
 So yeah, that's my little preface...enjoy.

 Disclaimer: I don't own any of the characters of Bat Boy:The Musical.